 Ethics & Integrity Panel

 The Police, Fire & Crime Commissioner, Chief Constable and Chief Fire Officer all wish to ensure high standards of integrity and ethical working within Cumbria Constabulary, Cumbria Fire and Rescue Service and the Office of the Police, Fire and Crime Commissioner.
 In order to achieve such assurances and provide openness and accountability to the public, they have established an Ethics and Integrity Panel.

-The College of Policing have introduced a Code of Ethics which illustrate the principles and standards of professional behaviour for the policing profession of England and Wales.
+The College of Policing have introduced a Code of Ethics for policing which illustrate the principles and standards of professional behaviour for the policing profession of England and Wales.
 The aim of the Code of Ethics is to support each individual member of the policing profession to deliver the highest professional standards in their service to the public.

 In order to ensure and maintain high standards of integrity and ethics there is a need for a robust, independent and transparent system of oversight of the way complaints and misconduct allegations made against police officers and staff are handled and investigated by the police.
 The decisions taken, actions and behaviour of police officers and staff need to ensure public trust and confidence in policing.

-The Panel currently has four members of the public appointed to it.
-To view details about the Panel members click here.
+The Panel currently has eight members of the public appointed to it.
+Role profiles have been developed for the Panel Members and the Panel Chair.
 The members of the panel are paid an allowance and expenses in line with the approved Allowance and Remuneration Scheme.
-To view the scheme please click here.
-Role profiles have been developed for the Panel Members and the Panel Chair.
+All Panel members are required to sign up to a Code of Conduct.